 …Thy brother shall rise again.
 Martha saith unto him, I know that he shall rise again in the resurrection at the last day…(John 11:23-24)

 That was the belief about resurrection.
-Matthew also wanted to see Jesus’ death as the beginning of the Resurrection of the Saints…
+Matthew, as noted earlier, also wanted to see Jesus’ death as the beginning of the Resurrection of the Saints…

 And behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent; And the graves were opened; and many bodies of the saints which slept arose, And came out of the graves after his resurrection, and went into the holy city, and appeared unto many.
 (Matthew 27:50-53)